 Entries must be either entirely original or use only officially licensed or public domain content, with adequate documentation provided to the compos organizers.
 Ripped music and video, for instance, is not allowed unless permission has been granted for its use.

-Although we hope it won’t happen, the compos organizers may use their judgment and choose not to screen some productions; if they do, these will still be available to those at the party and on the ballot.
+Because this is an all-ages event or for other reasons, the compos organizers may use their judgment and choose not to screen some productions that are nevertheless allowed in a compo; if they do, these will still be available online to those at the party and on the ballot.
 The compos organizers may also skip lengthy parts of demos, such as scroller sections, once the relevant effects have been demonstrated.

-If there are less than three entries for a compo, the given compo will either be cancelled or combined with another compo.
+If there are less than three entries for a compo, the given compo will either be canceled or (more likely) combined with another compo.
 If you wish to withdraw your production from a compo that is being combined, you may.
-In the event of a withdrawn production or a cancelled compo, you are of course welcome to release your productions elsewhere, later.
+In the event of a withdrawn production or a canceled compo, you are of course welcome to release your productions elsewhere, later.

 Pressing either ESC or Alt-F4 must end the demo instantly.
 The entry has to be delivered as single .zip or .rar file.
-We will not install any additional redistributable packages.
-For your demo it’s good to be sure that any additional DLLs are packed into your release.
+To check the demo, we will not install any additional redistributable packages.
+It’s good to be sure that any additional DLLs are packed into your release.

 Allowed platforms are those from before 1992 in which the CPU has no data bus exceeding 16 bits (Atari VCS, VIC-20, C64, Amiga ECS, Atari ST, NES, SNES, Game Boy, Master System, Mega Drive, ZX Spectrum).

+Like the Joker, this category is wild.
 You may not use fire, spill fluids, or generate unguarded arcs of electricity or potentially hazardous wavelengths of light.
-If your electrical entry needs to plug into the wall, make sure it runs from a standard 120V outlet.
+If your electrical entry needs to plug into the wall, make sure it runs from a standard 120V outlet without tripping the breaker.
 Test it beforehand.
 Other than that, please use your common sense and contact us with any questions.
-All entries must be demonstrated to the competition organizer before the deadline.
+All entries must be demonstrated to the competition organizer before the deadline if requested.

 When applicable, submissions must include working binaries for the target platform, and you must prove that your demo works on real hardware/software.